Did you know that California is the nation’s top road trip destination?

 From the historic Gold Rush to modern-day Silicon Valley, the San Francisco Bay Area has long been a place for dreamers.

-Start a trip to the Bay Area in San Francisco and get to know its famously steep streets, world-class food, and historic Victorian houses.
+Start a California road trip to the Bay Area in San Francisco and get to know its famously steep streets, world-class food, and historic Victorian houses.
 Head to the Embarcadero to dine at the Ferry Building, walk Golden Gate Park for urban nature, or go to Chinatown, home to the oldest Chinese American community in the nation.

 Dive into the local culture by dining, shopping, or walking the various neighborhoods from the hip Mission to bustling SOMA or creative Hayes Valley.
 And, of course, make sure you try some traditional San Francisco foods such as cioppino or sourdough.